Dialpuri/nautilus/README.md

 To compile this, just simply run:

     make
-and the executable 'probe' should be created in the root directory of the project.
+and the executable 'cnautilus' should be created in the root directory of the project.

 ### Running